Nitrokey/qubes-oem/README.md

+**Do not use this repository anymore - please refer to [the documentation](https://docs.nitrokey.com/nitropad-nitropc/os-reinstallation) on how to properly re-install the OS on a Nitropad/NitroPC**

 # Qubes unattended OEM installer with LUKS+LVM

 This script creates an secondary configuration image for Qubes (currently R4.2.4) that can be used for: